 London is a brilliant city for families.
-England’s capital is packed full of things to do from world-famous museums (including some great museum sleepovers) and beautiful parks to fun playgrounds, incredible theatre, lively markets, and much, much more.
+The UK capital is packed full of fun things to do with kids from world-famous museums and beautiful parks to fun playgrounds, incredible theatre, lively markets and much, much more.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.